Board of Directors

 Clayton Smudsky is President of Institutional Services at Forward Management, LLC.
 He received a Bachelor of Sciences in English and Economics from Ohio Wesleyan University, and a Masters of Business Administration in Economics from the University of San Francisco, Masagung Graduate School of Management.
-He joined the Board of Directors in July 2012 and chairs the Governance Committee.
+He joined the Board of Directors in July 2012 and serves on the Executive Committee.

 Salvador Menjivar, Vice President